 If you’re not into trekking (or are short on time and flush with cash) try the Flying Pirates.
 On a 2-person quad bike you can reach most destinations on Isla Colon much quicker.
 It also looks like a lot of fun.

-Isla Colon Bocas Del Toro – You may also like:
+If you enjoyed Isla Colon Bocas Del Toro, you may also like: